 77% of consumers say they use restaurant coupons (Valassis).

-While discounts are popular and can give you a big boost, it’s important to choose the right discounting strategy for your restaurant.
+To truly help your restaurant’s growth, you can’t just offer discounts for discounts’ sake — it’s vital that you choose the right discounting strategy for your restaurant.
 And most importantly, being too lax with discounting can quickly impact your bottom line, so make a plan, stick to it, and track the results through your restaurant point of sale.

-Let's explore six different types of restaurant discounts you should consider offering to your diners, and then we'll also share three strategies you can use to make sure you make the most of your discounts.
+Let's explore 10 different types of restaurant discounts you should consider offering to your diners and building into your restaurant marketing plan.
+Then, we'll discuss three strategies you can use to maximize the value your discounts provide.

 Restaurant Marketing Plan